lucduron/emacs.d/README.md

 * C-x r y       yank-rectangle             Yank the last killed rectangle with its upper left corner at point

 ## Code source
-* M-;                                      Comment...
 * C-M-a         beginning-of-defun         Move to beginning of current or preceding defun
 * C-M-e         end-of-defun               Move to end of current or following defun

 ## Fortran Mode
-* M-;           fortran-comment-indent     Align comment or insert new comment
 * C-u C-c C-w   fortran-window-create      Split the current window horizontally with a column ruler
 * C-M-j         fortran-split-line         Break the current line at point and set up a continuation line
 * C-M-q         fortran-indent-subprogram  Indent all the lines of the subprogram point is in